SlappyPenguin/antsolver/README.md

 | <img src="images/supremus_preflop1.png" width="400"> | <img src="images/wizard_preflop1.png" width="500"> |
 | *Supremus strategy (probability of not folding)* | *GTO Wizard strategy (72BB stacks)* |

 While Antsolver uses the precomputed blueprint strategy in the preflop, later subgames are resolved in real-time.
-Consider its policy as SB after limping preflop, and BB checking a flop of K♠J♠9♣:
+Consider its policy as Small Blind after limping preflop, and Big Blind checking a flop of K♠J♠9♣:

 | | |
 |:-:|:-:|